DiscreteTom/if-maker/documents/README.md

 In [VSCode](https://code.visualstudio.com/), we developed an extension [ift-highlighter](https://marketplace.visualstudio.com/items?itemName=DiscreteTom.ift-highlighter) to optimize your developing experience.

 Every IFT file consists many **stories**.
-Every story has an ID, you can print your story by using `printStory`.
+Every story has an ID, you can print your story by using `printStory(storyID)`.
 See [Built-in Content](#Built-in-Content).

 The stories are stored in `_stories` folder.
 The `_stories/index.ift` is the entry file.
 You can include other IFT files by adding `#include filename` at the top of IFT files.
-The `filename` should not contain blank characters.
+You can include many other IFT files just like writing `#include filename1 filename2 ...` in one line.

 ### Supported Elements